AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/collect-data-analytics.md

     }
     ```

-    Save the changes.
+1. Save the changes.

 1. You should now have three data elements as part of your rule:

     ![Data Elements in Rule](assets/collect-data-analytics/data-elements-page-rule.png)

 ## Add the Analytics Extension

-Next add the Analytics extension to your Launch property.
-We need to send this data somewhere!
+Next add the Analytics extension to your tag property to send data into a report suite.

-1. Navigate to Experience Platform Launch and into the Web property integrated with the AEM Site.
+1. Navigate to Experience Platform and into the tag property integrated with the AEM Site.
 1. Go to **Extensions** > **Catalog**
 1. Locate the **Adobe Analytics** extension and click **Install**

    ![Adobe Analytics Extension](assets/collect-data-analytics/analytics-catalog-install.png)

-1. Under **Library Management** > **Report Suites**, enter the report suite ids you would like to use with each Launch environment.
+1. Under **Library Management** > **Report Suites**, enter the report suite ids you would like to use with each tag environment.

     ![Enter the report suite ids](assets/collect-data-analytics/analytics-config-reportSuite.png)